Driving in Winter / Driving on Snow and Ice

 Although South Africa is not as well known for extreme winter conditions, such conditions may be extremely hazardous and many drivers might need to consider measures relating to the condition of their car as well as driving techniques in these conditions.

-The following are some of the steps often taken by motorists used to driving in extreme cold conditions:
+The following are some of the steps often taken by motorists used to driving in extremely cold conditions:

 Make sure your vehicle is ready before driving in winter weather.
 You should make a regular pre-trip inspection, paying extra attention to the following items: